ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances.md

 ## Procedure to order vSphere clusters
 {: #vs_orderinginstances-procedure}

-1. From the {{site.data.keyword.cloud_notm}} catalog, click the **VMware** icon on the left navigation pane, and then click the **VMware vSphere** card in the **Start Provisioning** section.
+1. In the {{site.data.keyword.vmwaresolutions_short}} console, click **Overview** from the left navigation pane.
+2. In the **Start Provisioning** section, click the **VMware vSphere** card.
-2. On the **VMware vSphere** page, click **Continue**.
+3. On the **VMware vSphere** page, click **Continue**.
    Ensure that you are on the **Create New** tab and that **New cluster** is displayed in the **Cluster Configurations** list.
-3. Enter the cluster name.
+4. Enter the cluster name.
-4. Select the VMware components:
+5. Select the VMware components:
-  * If you're an IBM Business Partner, select a license bundle and any additional available VMware components.
+  * If you are an IBM Business Partner, select a license bundle and any additional available VMware components.
   * If you are a non-Business Partner, select the component, edition if any, and specify the licensing option.
   When you choose to Bring Your Own License (BYOL) for VMware vSphere Enterprise Plus, an {{site.data.keyword.cloud_notm}} ticket is opened automatically on your behalf to request the default vSphere licenses on your ordered {{site.data.keyword.baremetal_short}} to be replaced with your provided licenses.

     **Important:** You are responsible to track the ticket so that you replace the vSphere license on the newly ordered ESXi servers.
 This way the {{site.data.keyword.cloud_notm}} infrastructure grants the cancellation of the initially provided {{site.data.keyword.cloud_notm}} infrastructure vSphere license charge.
 To replace your ESXi vSphere license, see [Configure License Settings for an ESXi Host](https://docs.vmware.com/en/VMware-vSphere/6.0/com.vmware.vsphere.vcenterhost.doc/GUID-1B128360-0060-40F2-A6F0-43CD2534B034.html){:external}.
-5. Complete the Bare Metal Server settings:
+6. Complete the Bare Metal Server settings:
    1. Select the {{site.data.keyword.CloudDataCent_notm}} to host the cluster.
    2. Select the Bare Metal Server configuration.
       * When you select **Skylake**, **Cascade Lake**, or **Broadwell**, specify the CPU model and the RAM size.
       * When you select **SAP-certified**, choose one of the preset configurations.
    3. Specify the number of Bare Metal Servers.
-6. If you selected the **VMware vSAN** component, complete the vSAN storage configuration.
+7. If you selected the **VMware vSAN** component, complete the vSAN storage configuration.
 Specify the disk types for the capacity and cache disks, and the number of disks.
 If you want more storage, check the **High-Performance Intel Optane** box.
-7. Complete the network interface settings:
+8. Complete the network interface settings:
    1. Enter the host name prefix, subdomain label, and domain name.
    2. Select the network setting of either **Public and Private Network** or **Private Network Only**.
    3. Select the network interface that you want to use.
     * If you want to order new public and private VLANs, click **Order New VLANs**.
     * If you want to reuse the existing public and private VLANs when they are available, click **Select Existing VLANs** and specify the VLANs and optionally the subnets.
     4. If you are ordering public VLANS, specify whether to apply the FortiGate Physical Appliance 300 Series HA Pair to secure your cloud environment.
-8. In the **Order Summary** pane, verify the cluster configuration and the estimated cost.
+9. In the **Order Summary** pane, verify the cluster configuration and the estimated cost.
    * To save the configuration as a template without placing an order, click **Save Configuration**.
    * To place the order, ensure that the account to be charged is correct, review and accept the terms, and then click **Provision**.